Automata-Coding-Class/planet-of-the-automatons-complete/README.md

 - improving the code, documentation, and setup logistics of this system so that it can be a convenient off-the-shelf resource that others can use for their own teaching… and hopefully improve through feedback or even direct contributions
 - developing the game itself for better esthetics and game play (to make it more compelling) and possibly opening up hooks for 'mods' to reskin the game, add functionality, etc.
 - creating an online edition of the game such that players can test their code against other players' code or game bots

+## More to Come

+System overview, setup instructions, and classroom observations and suggestions will all be added here as things develop and time allows.